magpie-ea/magpie3-qa-overinfo-free-production/data+analysis/02_main_prior_eliciation_analysis.md

 To understand what is going on in the attention checks, plot the ratings in the attention checking trials only, selecting participants who failed.
-It seems that many participants simply ignored the instructions.
+It seems that many participants simply ignored the instructions and followed “anticipated” ratings.

 ``` r
 df_attention %>%